 - One of the initial plans was to store some sort of a capacitor with each memory page.
 The capacitor would be charged on each reference, then would discharge slowly if the page wasn't referenced.
 Tau would be determined by the size of the capacitor.
 This wasn't actually implemented.
 One problem is that we want separate working sets for each process, so the capacitor should only be allowed to discharge when a particular process executes.
-What if a page is shared? - Actual solution: take advantage of use bits. - OS maintains idle time value for each page: amount of CPU time received by process since last access to page. - Every once in a while, scan all pages of a process.
+What if a page is shared? - Actual solution: take advantage of use bits. - OS maintains idle time value for each page: amount of CPU time received by process since last access to page.

+- Every once in a while, scan all pages of a process.
 For each use bit on, clear page's idle time.
 For use bit off, add process' CPU time (since last scan) to idle time.
-Turn all use bits off during scan. - Scans happen on order of every few seconds (in Unix, tau is on the order of a minute or more).
+Turn all use bits off during scan.

+- Scans happen on order of every few seconds.